Make your spring cleaning green with these 7 nontoxic, eco-friendly brands

 Kind Laundry

 Yes, snacking on laundry pods is still probably the worst thing you can do with them—but stocking up and growing dependent on them may be the second.
-While their polymer capsules dissolve in the wash cycle, the pods often come in bulky plastic containers and the lifetime effect of most “stain-busting” detergents is… questionable.
-Kind Laundry created dissolvable detergent sheets, free of toxins, dyes, fake fragrances, and other harmful (to you and the earth) ingredients that are tough and effective enough to withstand any wash cycle, including hand-washing your delicates.
+While their polymer capsules dissolve in the wash cycle, the pods often come in bulky plastic containers, and the lifetime effect of most “stain-busting” detergents is . . . questionable.
+Kind Laundry created dissolvable detergent sheets, which are free of toxins, dyes, fake fragrances, and other harmful (to you and the earth) ingredients, but which are tough and effective enough to withstand any wash cycle, including hand-washing your delicates.

 Brandless

-Brandless has a range of Green Seal-certified cleaning essentials that range from surface cleaners to laundry detergent packs.
-(I realized I just complained about plastic packaging and laundry pods, but Brandless’s small-ish container is made from post-consumer materials.)
-I’m a big fan of the company’s Granite and Stone cleaner, which gently buffs my marble tabletops back to a subtle shine.
+Brandless has a line of Green Seal-certified cleaning essentials that range from surface cleaners to laundry detergent packs.
+(I realize I just complained about plastic packaging and laundry pods, but Brandless’s small-ish container is made from post-consumer materials.)
+I’m a big fan of the company’s Granite and Stone Cleaner, which gently buffs my marble tabletops back to a subtle shine.
 It’s a somewhat specialty product that activates with cold water and a single pod before it’s spritz-ready in a reusable plastic spray bottle.
 And refill pod packs are a mere $6 for a pack of two.

 Cleancult

 You’ll recognize Cleancult’s bright, recyclable milk carton-shaped solutions if you see them.
-The hyper-transparent brand allows you to stock up on these refills to distribute amongst their silicone-sleeved bottles (or any bottle of your choosing) as needed.
-Fast Company Editor Amy Farley has been using their coconut oil-powered Liquid Dish Soap and calls the tropical-like Lemongrass scent “heavenly.”
+The hyper-transparent brand allows you to stock up on these refills to distribute among their silicone-sleeved bottles (or any bottle of your choosing) as needed.
+Fast Company editor Amy Farley has been using Cleancult’s coconut oil-powered Liquid Dish Soap and calls the tropical-like lemongrass scent “heavenly.”
 We like them for their cleaning power—yes, they do as they promise—but also their many fun color and fragrance options.

 Fast Company may receive revenue for links to products on our site.